- Types of QuickBooks Solutions

 Options for Entering QuickBooks Data

 There are several ways to get data into QuickBooks.
-These include:
+These include manual entry export / import, through compatible POS systems, or by plugins and gateway integration.

 Manual entry is what you’re looking to avoid.
 While it doesn’t require any special software or knowledge to do and means you can use any processor, it increases time spent on accounting/reconciliation, and increases the likelihood of human error.